mikeakohn/naken_asm/docs/assembling.md

         -l testing/msp430/launchpad_blink.asm

 The -h option is not needed since the default output file type is hex format.

+The -optimize command line argument is a hint sent to the assemblers that they can try to optimize things.
+An example is: mov.w 0(r4), r6 with MSP430 is supposed to use up 4 bytes, but this is equivalent to mov.w @r4, r6.
+If the -optimize argument is set, naken_asm will automatically convert it to mov.w @r4, r6.
+As of this writing, this is the only optimization that is supported.
+See documentation for each CPU to see what -optimize will do if set for those assemblers.

 If ELF is desired the -e option can be used with -o launchpad_blink.elf.
 In order to assemble launchpad_blink.asm, an include file is required.